williamouyang/okta.github.io/docs/getting_started/enabling_cors.md

 3. Select **Save**.

 **Note: If you do not enable CORS, or disable it at a later date, the list of websites is retained.**

-> If the CORS tab is missing, you must contact support to enable the feature for your organization.
-CORS is currently an Early Access feature.

 ## Testing